bbc/simorgh/src/app/hooks/useClickTrackerHandler/README.md

 ### Usage

+Here are some examples of how you could setup click tracking for a component.

+⚠️ Remember to also implement [`useViewTracker`](https://github.com/bbc/simorgh/blob/latest/src/app/hooks/useViewTracker/index.jsx) so ATI can calculate the view/click ratio of a component.

-- Log a single click event for a single component on click.
+1. Log a single click event for a single component on click.
-- Log a single click event whenever one of the child elements is clicked.
+2. Log a single click event whenever one of the child elements is clicked.
-- Log separate click events for each of a number of components on click.
+3. Log separate click events for each of a number of components on click.

 ```jsx
 const Promo = () => {